Media and Communications: Regulatory Agencies

 The Information and Communication Technologies Authority (ICTA) enacts license agreements, regulates personal telecommunications facilities, and develops standards for telecommunications equipment.
 ICTA also regulates media inspections and controls and monitors the telecommunications sector.

 The Turkish Radio and Television Supreme Council (RTUK) regulates radio and TV broadcasts, ensuring the appropriateness and efficiency of broadcasts.
 RTUK also handles technological innovations and strives to improve the media sector.
-Some features are only available in Turkish.

 The Uganda Communications Commission (UCC) is responsible for the policy formation and guidance of telecommunications in Uganda.
 The UCC site provides information about industry affairs, programs, and upcoming events.
 Users can also find a library of publications related to the media and communications industry in Uganda.